GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 To accommodate an expanded area of coverage of Australia's external territories, the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/) has being shifted.
 The south-west origin point of the grid has been being shifted from `-5472000.0, -2688000.0` to `-6912000.0, -4416000.0` (EPSG:3577).
 Therefore, all tile grid references have shifted 18 tiles west and 15 tiles south.
 For instance, a tile reference of `x10y10` has changed to `x28y25`.
 For a preview, see the [provisional version of the expanded DEA Summary Product Grid](https://maps.dea.ga.gov.au/#share=s-avXJqwjUtf55qGUmweYY5KYoVnI) on DEA Maps.
 [Download the new grid from AWS S3](https://dea-public-data.s3.ap-southeast-2.amazonaws.com/derivative/ga_summary_grid_c3_expanded.geojson)

 The latest versions of all of our 'summary derivative products' have now been updated to the new origin point (but existing versions of the products were not be changed).
-The last product to be updated was [DEA Land Cover 2.0.0](/data/product/dea-land-cover-landsat/) on 5 March 2025.
+The last product to be updated was [DEA Land Cover](/data/product/dea-land-cover-landsat/) in its version 2.0.0 release on 5 March 2025.

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).